 Elmering.
 Jim NCØJW and others have been providing help to those who request assistance.
 If you need help with anything, please reach out.
 Our Google Groups email system is great for this purpose.
 If you have a question, please feel free to ask it - and remember: There are no stupid questions.
 If you have more than a question or two or would like to be paired with an Elmer, please let Jim NCØJW, Bob KØNR, or me know and we'll do our best to connect you with someone who can help you.

 Zoom Invitation/Link for the Next Monthly Club Meeting.
-The link for the next monthly Club meeting (and the discussion preceding the meeting) is: [Link has been removed.
-Sign up for newsletter for active link.
-This is a security precaution to make it hard for someone to disrupt our meetings].
+The link for the next monthly Club meeting (and the discussion preceding the meeting) is: [This link has been deleted for security reasons.
+Please sign up for our Google Groups mailing list.
+The weekly updates that are emailed will contain the live link.]
 Connecting should be as easy as clicking the link.
 If you have your Zoom account set up you should be prompted to open your Zoom app.
 If you don't have a Zoom account, you will be prompted to permit Zoom to download.
 Once it has been downloaded, you will click the prompt to join the meeting.
 ZOOM HAS UPDATED ITS SETTINGS AND YOU MAY NOW BE PLACED IN A "WAITING ROOM" BEFORE JOINING THE CALL.
 PLEASE BE PATIENT, WE WILL BE WORKING TO MINIMIZE THE WAITING.
 Please check the lower left hand corner of the display to confirm that the video does NOT have a red line through it.
 Please also confirm that the microphone does have a red line through it.
 If you do not have a camera and microphone on your computer, you may still observe and listen in.
 The steps are the same, except you do not need to adjust your microphone and camera.

 King Soopers Program.
 This is a simple way to generate easy money for the club.
 If you connect your King Soopers card to the Community Rewards program and select our club as the nonprofit organization, the club will receive a quarterly payment based on purchases.
 It costs you nothing and is a wonderful benefit for the club.
 Once you sign up, you are set forever.
 Please sign up for this program.
 We cannot emphasize this enough as this program really generates great revenue for the Club and it costs nothing for you to participate.
 Just log into your account (tied to your King Soopers Card) or create an account if you don't have one.
 Select Community Rewards Program, Type in Tri-Lakes Monument Radio Association (or use our account number, KM150).
 Press "Enroll" and you will receive a confirmation.
 It's that easy and takes only a minute or two.